Sign In Register

 Is Magnolia a Good Place to Live?

-Based on current data, Magnolia receives an overall livability score of 4.4 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, affordable housing, a low poverty rate, high health insurance coverage.
+Based on current data, Magnolia receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment, high obesity rates.
 Magnolia stands out as an excellent place to live, with strong marks across most quality-of-life indicators.

 Economy & Jobs